learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 Here is a link for more details and examples of how to create a table: [https://www.postgresql.org/docs/current/sql-createtable.html](https://www.postgresql.org/docs/current/sql-createtable.html)

-### Table Operations
+### Running queries
 In SQL, a query is a statement/command used to retrieve or manipulate data in a relational database.
+To execute SQL scripts, you can use `\i path/to/script.sql`.
+Alternatively, you can run SQL queries directly on psql.
 Suppose we have the following tables:
 `sports`:
 | sport_id | sport_name |
 | -------- | ---------- |